What`s new in pancreatic cancer research and treatment?

 The major focus of much research is on finding better treatments for pancreatic cancer.
 Improving surgery and radiation therapy are major goals, as is determining the best combination of treatments for people with certain stages of cancer.

 Many clinical trials are testing new combinations of chemotherapy drugs for exocrine pancreatic cancer.
 Studies have looked to see if combining gemcitabine with other drugs would help patients live longer.
-Adding cisplatin, docetaxel, or irinotecan doesn't seem to be helpful, but adding capecitabine (Xeloda) or nab-paclitaxel (Abraxane®) does seem to help patients live longer.
+Adding cisplatin, docetaxel, or irinotecan doesn't seem to be helpful, but adding capecitabine (Xeloda) does seem to help some patients.
 Also, the combination of gemcitabine, irinotecan, and celecoxib (an arthritis drug) shows promise.
 Other studies are testing the best ways to combine chemotherapy with radiation therapy or newer targeted therapies.

 As researchers have learned more about what makes pancreatic cancer cells different from normal cells, they have started to develop newer drugs that should be able exploit these differences by attacking only specific targets.
 These "targeted therapies" may provide another option for treating pancreatic cancer.
 They may prove to be useful along with, or instead of, current treatment regimens.
 In general, they seem to have fewer side effects than traditional chemotherapy drugs.
 Looking for new targets to attack on cancers is an active area of research.